g00glen00b/dimitri.codes/content/posts/2021-12-13-aoc-2021-13/index.md

 After that I declared a `TransparentPaper` class.
 My first attempt was to create a boolean array where each coordinate would either be `true` if it was marked, or `false` if it wasn't.
 But then I decided that this would be a waste of computation power, since we're only interested in which coordinates are marked.
-So in stead of that, I started with a list of mark coordinates:
+So in stead of that, I started with a list of marked coordinates:

 ```java
 @Value